What Should I Know About Binge Eating Disorder?

 What Are the Latest Statistics on Binge Eating Disorder?

-During any single year, at least 1.6% of American women and 0.8% of American men have binge eating disorder.
+Binge eating disorders are more common in women than men, The lifetime prevalence in females and males was 3.5% versus 2%.
 There are probably similar numbers of American teens with binge eating disorder; like other eating disorders, binge eating disorder usually starts in adolescence.
 The actual numbers may be higher, since those with binge eating disorder may keep their symptoms and behavior a secret and never go to a health-care professional for diagnosis or treatment.
-Compared to other eating disorders, there are probably closer numbers of men and women affected with binge eating disorder (two or three women for every man diagnosed).
-Binge eating disorder also seems to be equally common in both white women and women of other ethnic groups.
+Binge eating disorder does not appear to be related to race, marital status, or employment status.

 What Conditions Coexist With Binge Eating Disorder?